![]() |

 Soapmaking 220 Coloring and Scenting Soap are both available and open for registration.

-Our popular Soapmaking Supplies are now available for shipping.
+Our popular Soapmaking Supplies are now available for Standard Shipping or free Store Pickup.

 View soapmaking classes, the schedule, or store hours.
 Classes are held at a private home occupied by a pet cat.
 If you are allergic to cats, please contact info@soapmakingstudio.com prior to enrolling in a class. |